Kristina01111000/Drws_site/README.md

  analytics add him as an admin for other sites -> check

-still gettign emails for 4elifestyle

-He got the final proof of his book to a printer!
-Look into how to sell the file of his ebook + format the illustrations

 scorecard link:
 https://docs.google.com/spreadsheets/d/1boqAM_8NBEV09Uq_KDDhTZ4vUAS0WwAquNfRpROXE64/edit#gid=1517792507
 He is making more changes to the scorecard

 After finalizing scorecard :
 - Put 31 days in the months not the first one on scorecard, he’s going to put tips in